-Extra large Dubia roach nymphs make excellent primary feeders for animals that can handle big insects.
-These roaches are about as big as Dubia nymphs get before they mature into adults, and they are super nutritious too.
-They contain all the vitamins, minerals, and other good stuff Dubia are famous for!
+1-½ Inch Dubia Roaches make excellent feeders for animals that can handle a big insect.
+This is as big as Dubia roach nymphs get before they mature into adults.

 And these guys are big.
 They weight a lot for their size, as well they should.
 That’s because they’ve been gorging on healthy food for many months.
 They are nutritionally replete, and they retain some of the nutrients they consumed.
 Dubia roaches eat not just to grow, but also to store nutrients for use later in adulthood.

 1-½ inch Dubia are typically in their final nymph growth phase, or instar.

 As we’ve said before, Dubia roaches are outstanding feeders for many reasons.
 One reason is superior gut load-ability.
 This is where large Dubia like 1-½ inch nymphs stand out.
 Literally.
 These guys can pack away an enormous amount of food.
 And when they do, it’s very easy to see.
 Their full stomachs cause serious body elongation.
 If you’re into gutloading, the bulging belly signals that they’re ready for feeding.

 Interestingly, the difference between a hungry Dubia roach and one that’s fed can be double its body weight or more.
 And this is especially true of larger Dubia.
 This is why you want to give feeder roaches nutritious foods that are not only good for them, but also good for the animals that eat them.
 What goes into the roach often ends up in the prey animals unchanged.